These are real time emergencies that need real time responses. But we can't do it without you!

 Engine dies in Kenyan emergency vehicle

 Kinship vehicles are always on the go.
 Moving 250 kids and widows between school, church, town, and medical clinics without a van is no easy task.
-Our ministry van broke down two weeks ago, and it needs a new engine.
+Our ministry van broke down, and it needs a new engine.
 The work load is growing, and the ministry needs this van back in action immediately.
 Will you be the one to help our partners in Kenya get back on the move?

 Famine wipes out Kinship food supply; kids and community need emergency food

-A severe drought hit Kenya and Uganda this summer at national disaster levels and is rapidly wiping out the farmers' crops this growing season.
+A severe drought hit Kenya and Uganda this year and is rapidly wiping out the farmers' crops this growing season.
 Kinships are distributing food to starving community members at rising rates.
 But Kinships still need enough to feed the kids and caregivers.
-Will you be the one to keep them stocked during this famine?
+Will you be the one to keep them stocked during this oncoming famine?

 Kinship United is a 501(c)(3) charitable organization recognized by the Internal revenue service.
 Contributions are tax-deductible to the fullest extent of the law.